Blosc/caterva-scipy21/caterva_workshop.md

 c
 ```

-Explain the behaviour.
-Share the same buffer.
-No copies are made.
+As can be seen, these changes also appear in the numpy array.
+That is because the data buffer is shared between the Caterva array and the Numpy array.
+Therefore, having the buffer and array protocols allow Caterva to share data between different libraries with 0 copies.

 +++ {"slideshow": {"slide_type": "slide"}}

-## Main features
+## Poster Outline

+1. Background
+1. Why Caterva?
     1. Double partitioning.
 Getting and setting data
-1. No data type info
+    1. No data type info.
+Buffer and array protocols
     1. **Metalayers. ironArray**
+1. Future Work

 +++ {"slideshow": {"slide_type": "slide"}}